 Be consistent.

 When writing for young children, it’s the author’s job to make sure the story is engaging and CLEAR (easy to understand).
-One quick way to lose the reader is to mix and match point-of-views within the story.
+One quick way to lose the reader is to mix and match point of view within the story.
 Even if you slip just once, you may very well throw the reader off.

-One easy error is to slip in a second person POV within a third person story.
+One easy error is to slip into a second person POV within a third-person story.
 How this might happen:

 That one little sentence has switched POVs and can cause confusion.